AmitSinha-1995/Nginx-Tomcat-repo/Tomcat/README.md

 Tomcat can be embedded within Java applications, providing web server capabilities directly within the application itself.
 # (vi) Cloud Deployments:
 Tomcat is frequently used in cloud environments, leveraging its lightweight nature and compatibility with various cloud platforms.

-# (vii) Benefits:
+# Benefits:
-Lightweight and Efficient: Tomcat is known for its performance and low resource consumption compared to full-fledged application servers.
+# (i) Lightweight and Efficient:
+Tomcat is known for its performance and low resource consumption compared to full-fledged application servers.
-# (vii) Open Source and Free:
+# (ii) Open Source and Free:
 Being open-source, it is freely available and benefits from community contributions.
-# (ix) Mature and Stable:
+# (iii) Mature and Stable:
 With a long history and active development, Tomcat is a mature and stable platform.
-# (x) Comprehensive Documentation:
+# (iv) Comprehensive Documentation:
 Extensive documentation and community support make it easier to implement and troubleshoot.